Goal-oriented Semantic Communication for Robot Arm Reconstruction in Digital Twin: Feature and Temporal Selections: Introduction

 As an emerging paradigm in industry, the Digital Twin (DT) is envisioned to enhance operational safety and reliability through integrating the physical world and digital world \cite{8477101}.
 By reconstructing high-fidelity digital models of physical entities, DTs can comprehensively replicate real-world systems, thus enabling functionalities such as fault diagnosis \cite{10195218}, predictive maintenance \cite{9690056}, and optimal decision making \cite{10522623}.
 However, the real-time reconstruction of digital models normally requires intensive communication resource, posing significant challenges to existing wireless networks \cite{10335924}.
 This challenge becomes even more severe for digital robot arm reconstruction due to its high operating frequency and complex dynamics.
 It has been shown that a single control message can take up more than 100 bytes \cite{9013428}, and the throughput requirement for reconstructing an industrial-grade dual robot arm operated at 1ms scale in the DT can reach 138,500 bytes per second \cite{duan2023digital}, not to mention its extension to large-scale industrial scenarios with thousands of robot arms operating simultaneously.
 Meanwhile, observations from existing testbed indicate that the frequent control message transmissions without considering the importance of data can lead to data congestion due to the buffer overflow at the receiver end \cite{9417100}.
 Therefore, there is an urgent need to reduce the communication load for robot arm reconstruction in DTs.

 To tackle this, existing works mainly focused on designing the goal-oriented/task-oriented framework for DT reconstruction, with the aim of reducing communication cost while maintaining the reconstruction error in acceptable levels.
 In the context of robot arm DT, reconstruction error is commonly characterised by effectiveness-level performance metrics such as the mean square error (MSE) \cite{9530501}\cite{9953092} and Euclidean Distance \cite{10370739}.
-In \cite{9530501}, the authors implemented movement prediction algorithms at the DT side to compensate for packet loss and mitigate the Root-MSE (RMSE) between the digital robot arm trajectory and the ground truth.
-This method was further exploited to develop a communication and prediction co-design framework \cite{9953092}, where a deep reinforcement learning (DRL) algorithm jointly optimises the real-to-simulation updating frequency and the prediction window, to minimise the communication load subject to the MSE constraint on trajectory difference.
-Extending from \cite{9953092}, the authors in \cite{10370739} defined the Euclidean distance between the positions and orientations of the physical robot and its DT as the effectiveness metric.
-They further reduced the communication load by introducing expert knowledge to the DRL algorithm and refining the reward design.
-The above task-oriented frameworks have shown improvements in real-time DT reconstruction, but there still exists two research gaps.
+The authors of \cite{9530501} implemented movement prediction algorithms to compensate for packet loss and mitigate the Root-MSE (RMSE) between the digital robot arm trajectory and the ground truth.
+This method was further exploited to develop communication and prediction co-design frameworks, where deep reinforcement learning (DRL) algorithms were used to minimise the communication load subject to the MSE constraint on robot arm trajectory difference \cite{9953092} or the Euclidean distance constraint between the positions and orientations of the physical robot and its DT \cite{10370739}.
+Similar to our work, the above goal-oriented frameworks aim to select and transmit data that could steer the system toward achieving the communication goals.
+However, there still exist two research gaps, which are bridged by our proposed framework in this work.
 First, the trajectory difference cannot comprehensively describe the DT reconstruction quality since the robot dynamics (e.g., velocity difference) might introduce deviations in the reconstruction process, this motivates us to refine the effectiveness-level design in this work.
 Second, these frameworks tend to transmit all generated messages without considering the significance and usefulness of their contents, i.e., the semantic-level problem is unsolved.